slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Storytelling is about the details.'*

 <!--
+Don’t explain.
+People only hear what they want to hear.

+How to discord?
+> *'Will you tell me your story?
+I’d love to know how you came to this point of view.'*
+> *'I don't have an opinion on that; why don't you tell me how you got to have such a firm one?
+It sounds like I could learn something.'*

 open up question: Why is your best friend, your best friend?
 You can't fake an answer. asking questions without paying attention is worthless. you must be curious. the first question should go to the heart, just than to the head